Clinton1029/Airbnb_MySQL_Project/README.md

-this is a mysql project
+This is a mysql project